+– develop a Recommendation (P.UXV) on the user experience related to multimedia in videotelephony and videoconferencing services, by analyzing multimedia components and multimedia functions in nowadays’ videotelephony or videoconferencing services, such as, for example, screen sharing, background blurring/replacement, AR effects, etc.

 An up-to-date status of work under this Question is contained in the SG12 work programme https://itu.int/ITU-T/workprog/wp_search.aspx?sg=12.